happler/doublintime/README.md

 ```

 ## Future Updates
-  Future versions will include a lightweight firebase backend for high score tracking, better formatting for mobile versions, touch input for supported devices, and movement via trackpad swipes.
+  Future versions will include a lightweight firebase backend for high score tracking, better formatting for mobile versions, touch input for supported devices, and movement via trackpad swipes (via PointerLockAPI).
 I would also like to add in a variable board size, likely in conjunction with the mobile formatting.